XinyuFeng/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Stop		| Stop    							|

 The model was able to correctly guess 9 of the 12 traffic signs, which gives an accuracy of 75%.
+Since my model can reach 93% test accuracy on old test set, I think my model might be a little bit overfitting.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)